 "I have concerns about big tobacco's influence on TPP (Trans-Pacific Partnership) and WTO," Raymond said.
-Tobacco companies in the past have sued countries with strict cigarette marketing regulations, claiming the rules have hurt their business.

 In addition to tobacco's influence, he's not seeing small businesses in the mix, in spite of the fact that small businesses -- from import/export companies to six person machine shops -- are increasingly competing in the global marketplace.

 "I just don't feel like they're adequately represented by the representatives of the U.S. to these discussions," Raymond said.
 "The larger multinationals weigh in a lot and have a heavy amount of influence."

 International trade representatives will hold their fifth round of meetings May 19-23 in Arlington, Va.
 They'll also take questions and solicit input from stakeholders on the Transatlantic Trade and Investment Partnership (TTIP) between the U.S. and EU.
 A different international agreement, the Trans-Pacific Partnership (TPP) also is pending.
 Both are compared to the North Atlantic Free Trade Agreement, but on a much larger scale.

 Maine state Rep. Sharon Treat said she's virtually the only member of the U.S. Trade Representative's Intergovernmental Policy Advisory Committee who continually speaks up about the potential impact of the trade agreements on states.

 Treat can comment on trade documents in advance of negotiations, but is not allowed to share them or even seek counsel from subject-matter experts.
 And the committee is not updated after the negotiating process, so she never knows what's actually being discussed, she said.